Some services may be subject to prior authorization and/or ongoing medical necessity reviews.

-Residential treatment services are provided in a facility or a freestanding residential treatment center that provides overnight mental health services for members who do not require acute inpatient care but who do require 24- hour structure.
+Residential treatment services are provided in a facility or a freestanding residential treatment center that provides overnight mental health services for members who do not require acute inpatient care but require 24-hour structure.

 Psychotherapeutic approaches to treatment of mental health conditions, including methods from different theoretical orientations (e.g., behavioral, cognitive, and interpersonal) may be administered to an individual, family or group on an outpatient basis.

-Inpatient detoxification is defined as the treatment of substance dependence to treat a life-threatening withdrawal syndrome, provided on an inpatient basis.
+Inpatient detoxification is the treatment of substance dependence to treat a life-threatening withdrawal syndrome, provided on an inpatient basis.

-Outpatient substance use rehabilitation is defined as the treatment of a substance use disorder including dependence at an accredited, licensed substance use treatment facility.
+Outpatient substance use rehabilitation is the treatment of a substance use disorder including dependence at an accredited, licensed substance use treatment facility.